mosip/documentation/docs/contribution/open-id.md

 OpenID Connect allows clients of all types, including Web-based, mobile, and JavaScript clients, to request and receive information about authenticated sessions and end-users.

-Currently we support only the core functionalities of OpenId Connect to ensure performance at a country scale usage
+Currently, we support only the core functionalities of OpenId Connect to ensure performance at a country scale usage

 In OpenID Connect we support only Authorization code flow, as it is most secure way of integration with relying party apps